jkminder/musica-variation-automata/README.md

-# musical-variation-automata
+# Musical Variation Automata
 A model for computation based on musical variation, developed for the ETH Zurich class "Models of Computation"

 This is a python compiler for the musical variation automata.

 ##The Automata

-The automata is based on the a composing technique in classical music called "variation".
+The automata is based on a composing technique in classical music called "variation".
 An initial theme (melody) is changed based on some rules.
 This is called a variation.
 The composer reuses the initial theme through out his composition, but instead of the exact theme a variation is used.
 This is repeated multiple times.

 The automata formalizes this by defining variation functions.
 A variation function takes a theme and defines the variation of the theme.
 An example would be: